GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $780, 3.5 lb.
 Longsword
 A sword which may have been finely made, but has seen many damaging battles.
 When this blade successfully harms a creature of undeath, *it removes from that foe a number of points of undeath ewual to the user's [Body] bonus and [Will] bonus*.
 If the sword is cared for and restored, which requires at least $1,000 worth of labor from a master of their craft (metal working and or swordsmithing) and a year of use and daily care from the user, it gains a *+1 bonus to attacks against undead, monsters, and ephemera*.

+**Wicked Spike** (*unique*)
+$5,700, 4 lbs.
+Warpick
+A gnarled warpick forged in curses against humanity.
+Anytime it infoucts an attack against a humanoid, *it inflicts an additional attack*.
+If stuck in a humanoid foe, *it is vulnerable*.

 **Zerun's Eye**
 $8,800, neg.